GSA-TTS/FAC-transition-site/src/audit-resources/user-access.md

 Keep in mind that each audit submission can have only one Auditee Certifying Official and one Auditor Certifying Official, and these must be different individuals.

-The following instructions guide you through the process of changing user roles. **After completing these steps, users must log out and log back in for the changes to take effect.**
+The following instructions guide you through the process of changing user roles. **After completing these steps, you must log out and log back in for your changes to take effect.**

 <ol>
 {% for item in collections.access %}